rahulsinghinfosec/BeginnersAndroidSec/Day4.md

 <p><b>Stateful vs Stateless Authentication</b></p>
 <ul>
   <li>Stateful Authentication</li>
   <p>You might still find HTTP being run as an application protocol.
 HTTP in itself is a stateless protocol.
 So, in order to maintain statefulness, the server provides the client with a session id.
 This session id then servers as a reference to the subsequent requests.
 But the drawback is that server has to maintain a server state till the user doesn't log out or the session id exipres.
-The session id is <b>opaque</b>. </p>
+The session id is <b>opaque</b>.It doesn't leak any sensitive information</p>
   <li>Stateless Authentication</li>
+  <p>In Stateless auth model, there is no involvement of a session id.
+The user info is stored as a token on the client side and then passed to the server.
+This eliminates the need to maintain a server state.</p>
 </ul>